 In 2017, NewsMatch became the largest-ever grassroots fundraising campaign for nonprofit news, raising more than $4.8 million from individual donors and a coalition of more than 25 local and national funders during a record-breaking year overall for charitable giving to journalism.
 Now we are inviting you to join the NewsMatch 2018 national matching fund or to partner with us to set up matches for the places and issues that align with your giving priorities.

 We have a team that identifies and vets grantees and manages the grant making and evaluation process; so whether you are a longtime journalism funder or just getting interested in supporting journalism and media, NewsMatch makes it easy to contribute to strengthening the field of nonprofit news.
-This year’s match will open in mid-November and close on December 31.
-Through NewsMatch, we can make 2018 another record-setting year for donations to quality journalism!
+This year’s match will open on Nov.
+1 and close on Dec.
+31. Through NewsMatch, we can make 2018 another record-setting year for donations to quality journalism!

 How can you get involved?